5 Best WireGuard VPNs in 2023 (Fastest Speeds Compared)

 Why Is WireGuard Better Than OpenVPN?

-- It’s easier to audit WireGuard because it has fewer lines of code.
+- It’s simpler to audit WireGuard because it has fewer lines of code.
 So, it’s easier to find and fix vulnerabilities.

 - WireGuard is significantly faster than OpenVPN.
 In our tests, we had 65% faster speeds with WireGuard than with OpenVPN.